 If you can’t say anything nice, don’t say anything at all.

-That’s what Mom would say, the Dude can’t be bothered, but this dedicated beach footwear enthusiast needs to speak his mind.
+That’s what Mom would say.
+The Dude can’t be bothered.
+But this dedicated beach footwear enthusiast needs to speak his mind.

+Toms – I really only know this brand for their overpriced rags posing as shoes that people brandish as a social statement against something I never really bothered to understand.
 But I suspect, in reality, served merely as a salve to their own guilt for “having”, when so many “have not”, while not bothering to really know if the “charitable” arm of the brand really did any good.

 They were fighting the “man” by having the “man” drive the outcome.